OpenNews/srccon/session_proposal_guide.md

 Ok, so you're excited to pitch your SRCCON session!
 If you feel ready to go, [you can submit your proposal now](/participation/form/).
 If you have still have some questions, we are here for you:

 * Always feel free to email [srccon@opennews.org](mailto:srccon@opennews.org).
 We're happy to give feedback on session proposals, answer questions not covered here, or help in other ways.
-* Check out the #srccon channel on the [News Nerdery Slack](http://newsnerdery.org/).
-OpenNews staff members are in the channel, so if there's a question that may be of broad interest, feel free to add it there.
+* Check out the #srccon channesl on the [News Nerdery](http://newsnerdery.org/) or [Lonely Coders Club](https://lcc-slack.herokuapp.com/) Slacks.
+OpenNews staff members are in those channels, so if there's a question that may be of broad interest, feel free to raise it there.
 * As we get closer to SRCCON, we'll also publish a guide like this one with details and advice about facilitation, and we'll provide further resources for facilitators.
 If you're passionate about your proposal but unsure about the facilitation part, don't worry—you will be well supported in the weeks leading up to SRCCON.